TheJacksonLaboratory/FunDataR/4_learning/outline.md

      mean (minimizes squared distances).
 Changing k can result in clusters that are very different.
 If want to change granularity of distinctions without changing clustering pattern, hierarchical may be better.
 Sometimes k is driven by the problem formulation.
 Other times it is estimated directly from the data.
 Can calculate w/i group sums of distances across different values of k.
-If this works, will see a 'kink' at the right value, as teh w/i group sums drop till right number, then level off.
+If this works, will see a 'kink' at the right value, as the w/i group sums drop till right number, then level off.
 Can also use **gap statistic** to identify the kink more quantitatively: randomly distribute same number of observations and calculate difference in w/i group distance between uniformly spread data and actual data w/ changing k.
 Pick k where the difference in log(sum(distances.wi.cluster)) is maximal.